-William L. Fox ’75 began his duties on July 1, 2009, and retired on June 30, 2021.
+Wiliam L. Fox ’75 began his duties on July 1, 2009, and retired on June 30, 2021.

 Fox’s forward-thinking approach ensured St. Lawrence fulfilled its promise to provide a liberal arts education that opens doors and possibilities.
 During his tenure, the University implemented a distinctive new curriculum that included the development of St. Lawrence’s popular business in the liberal arts major, an environmental literacy requirement, as well as in-demand programs such as a statistics major, a public health minor, and a data science minor.

 Fox prioritized creating a more inclusive campus by establishing the Presidential Diversity Commission and hiring the University’s first Associate Dean for Diversity and Inclusion.
-Off-campus study programs expanded during his tenure to include 30 programs in more than 20 countries, including St. Lawrence’s innovative Liberal Arts in New York City semester and the Sustainability Program in Canton.
+Off-campus study programs expanded during his tenure to include 30 programs in more than 20 countries, including St. Lawrence’s Liberal Arts in New York City semester and the Sustainability Program in Canton.

-The Council of Independent Colleges elected Fox to its Board of Trustees in January 2011.
+The Council for Independent Colleges elected Fox to its Board of Trustees in January 2011.
 He also served as a team leader for the Middle States Commission on Higher Education.
 In 2015, he was appointed to the Commission on Independent Colleges and Universities (cIcu) Board of Trustees.
 He was also a member of the President’s Alliance on Higher Education and Immigration.